 - William Hill Sportsbook

-New Jersey has a very large casino industry, especially for the state’s size, but all of the gambling is limited to just one city.
+New Jersey has a very large casino industry, especially for the state’s size.
+Unfortunately, all of the gambling is limited to just one city.
 Atlantic City, New Jersey is home to nine casinos, and it is considered the Las Vegas of the East Coast.

-When New Jersey was looking to legalize and launch sports betting, it was determined that the casinos in operation would all be given a sports betting license.
+When the state was looking to legalize and launch New Jersey sports betting, it was determined that the casinos would given a sports betting license.
 These casinos would then be forced to partner with a sports betting operator before they could begin taking wagers.

-All of these landlocked locations were shut down for an extended period of time due to the COVID-19 pandemic, but things are back up and rolling once again.
-Some of these properties have opted to partner with multiple operators as each of them were given multiple sports betting skins.
+Retail locations were shut down for an extended period due to the COVID-19 pandemic, but things are back up and rolling once again.
+Some of these properties have opted to partner with multiple operators.

-The mobile sports betting portion of the industry continues to dominate the numbers, but these are all popular locations in the state.
-Placing bets at a landlocked sports betting location is more like an experience as these are popular places to watch the games.
+The mobile New Jersey sports betting portion of the industry continues to dominate the numbers, but these are all popular locations in the state.
+Placing bets at a retail sports betting location is more like an experience as these are popular places to watch the games.

-Here is a list of the current landlocked sports betting locations that are up and running in Atlantic City, New Jersey:
+Here is a list of the current retail sports betting locations that are up and running in Atlantic City, New Jersey.
+There are also sportsbooks at the state’s two horseracing tracks.

 - Golden Nugget